 Before a student is admitted, parents should understand and agree with KCA’s Christian philosophy of education.
 They must agree to a partnership relationship with KCA in the education and training of their child/children.
 Parents also must promise to fulfill their financial commitments to the institution.
 Parents must sign an Annual Parent Agreement with KCA.

-All middle and high school students must agree to abide by KCA’s rules of conduct and cooperate with the school staff.
+All middle and high school students must agree to KCA’s expectations of student conduct and cooperate with the school staff.

 Eligibility for Admission

 KCA strives to provide a quality education for all learners.
-However, the general education program is not equipped to meet the needs of students with disabilities.
-KCA can only provide educational services according to the qualifications of current faculty members.
+Our general education program strives to meet the learning needs of each student through differentiated instruction and interventions applied at the group level.
+However, our current staff are not able to provide a full range of accommodations or modifications.
 Some examples of support needs that we are not currently able to provide are:

 Children with severe learning disabilities